cigaho/metl-reproduction/figure6/README.md

+# Figure 6 - Validation of the METL pipeline

+# Explain figure 6

+This figure (Figure 6) presents a critical real-world validation of the METL pipeline by transitioning from in silico prediction to the actual design and experimental characterization of novel green fluorescent protein (GFP) variants.
+The central question it addresses is whether a model fine-tuned on an extremely limited experimental dataset (N=64) can successfully guide the design of functional proteins, a scenario that mirrors the practical constraints of protein engineering.
+The validation is structured as a controlled comparison.
+The left panel outlines the complete design workflow, which begins with pretraining a model on a vast corpus of simulated GFP variants to instill a biophysical prior.
+This model is then fine-tuned on the small set of real experimental measurements.
+Finally, the optimized model is used to design new protein sequences.
+The right panel directly contrasts the experimental outcomes of two distinct design strategies.
+The top chart (c) displays the measured relative brightness of sequences designed by METL.
+A significant number of these variants, particularly those based on "observed" mutation types, exhibit high fluorescence, demonstrating that the model successfully learned to extrapolate from minimal data to propose viable designs.
+In stark contrast, the bottom chart (d) shows the results from a set of randomly designed variants, which serve as a crucial negative control.
+The overwhelming majority of these random sequences show little to no fluorescence.
+This side-by-side comparison provides compelling evidence that the functional success of the METL-designed sequences is not a product of chance but is a direct result of the model's learned sequence-function relationships, thereby validating the practical utility of the biophysics-based prior in a genuine low-data design challenge.

+# Figure reproduction

 **Figure 6c — METL-designed variants brightness**

 **Goal:** evaluate the functional success of protein sequences designed by METL under extreme low-data conditions (N=64 experimental training examples).